 ii) Where income exceeds Rs.
 1 crore, the total amount payable as income-tax and surcharge shall not exceed total amount payable as income-tax on total income of Rs.
 1 crore by more than the amount of income that exceeds Rs.
 1 crore.

 iii) Where income exceeds Rs.
-2 crore, the total amount payable as income-tax and surcharge shall not exceed total amount payable as income-tax on total income of Rs.
-2 crore by more than the amount of income that exceeds Rs.
+2 crore, the total amount payable as income-tax and surcharge shall not exceed the total amount payable as income-tax on total income of Rs.
+2 crores by more than the amount of income that exceeds Rs.
 2 crore

 iv) Where income exceeds Rs.
 5 crore rupees, the total amount payable as income-tax and surcharge shall not exceed total amount payable as income-tax on total income of Rs.
 5 crore rupees by more than the amount of income that exceeds Rs.
 5 crore rupees

 Let’s consider a salaried individual Mr. Sanil (below 60years of age) with an income of Rs.
 7,50,000 staying in Mumbai.